 The generation of metadata for paintings or images of cultural heritage objects is challenging compared to those corresponding to real world scenes, for several reasons.
 First, the metadata for paintings often contain irrelevant information beyond the image content such as the life of a historical person, information about the place where the object was found, or the life of the painter.
-For example, the caption of the artwork in Figure 1 existing vocabularies
+For example, the caption of the artwork in Figure 1 <image> contains the name of the book where it has been mentioned, the language of the book and the medium of the artwork9.